 IB Transcripts – Applicants who are using IB credits towards the required 90 credits, or to fulfill prerequisites, must send official IB transcripts in sealed envelopes from source.

-- Application Fee Payment – An application fee payment of $212.00 CAD, payable to the University of British Columbia, must be submitted on or prior to the deadline.
+- Application Fee Payment – An application fee payment of $224.50 CAD, payable to the University of British Columbia, must be submitted on or prior to the deadline.
 This is a non-refundable fee and does not apply to tuition.
 Payment may be made by money order, bank draft or certified cheque, or credit card.
-Personal cheques will NOT be accepted.
+Personal cheques or cash will not be accepted.

 Open House / Interviews / Problem-Based Learning Assessment